Alcohol and Fentanyl Abuse

 - According to law enforcement reports, incidents of illicit distribution of fentanyl in 2014 numbered more than 3,300.
 This is an increase greater than 3 times that of the previous year.

-- In 2013, fentanyl caused the death of 185 individuals in Florida alone.
+- In 2013, fentanyl caused the deaths of 185 individuals in Florida alone.

-- Studies have found that most opioid overdoses that resulted in fatalities involved simultaneous use of other drugs, including alcohol.
+- Studies have found that most opioid overdoses which resulted in fatalities involved the simultaneous use of other drugs, including alcohol.

 Fentanyl and Alcohol Abuse in Teens

-It’s extremely important to stress to teens that prescription drug abuse, such as opiate use, can be enormously dangerous and turn into a full-fledged addiction and use of other drugs.
+It’s extremely important to stress to teens that prescription drug abuse, such as opiate use, can be enormously dangerous, and it can evolve into a full-fledged addiction and the use of other drugs.
 In fact, NIDA reports that almost 50% of people that inject heroin report abusing prescription opiates like fentanyl first.

 You can help prevent your teen from abusing fentanyl and alcohol by:

 - Discussing with them the dangers of alcohol and prescription drug abuse.
 Remember, you should have these talks on a regular basis—not just once.